67P/hubot-kredits/README.md

 The GitHub integration will watch for closed issues and merged pull requests, which carry a kredits label: `kredits-1`, `kredits-2`, `kredits-3` for small, medium and large contributions.
-If there are multiple people assigned, it will issue proposals for all of them.
+If there are multiple people assigned, it will issue contribution tokens for all of them.

 #### Setup